nika-jashi/Know-Your-Recipe/README.md

 - **User Profiles**: View and update user profiles, including details such as username, first name, last name, and competence level.
 - **Password Change**: Change your password securely using the provided endpoint.
 - **Recipe Management**: Create, retrieve, update, and delete recipes.
-Explore a list of all available recipes.
+Explore a list of all available recipes and also download any recipe in PDF format.

 ## Installation - Requirements